Draghi comments at ECB press conference

 ASSET-BUYING

-"Regarding non-standard monetary policy measures, the asset purchase programmes continue to proceed smoothly."
+"Regarding non-standard monetary policy measures, the asset purchase programs continue to proceed smoothly."

 "As explained on previous occasions, our monthly asset purchases of EUR60 billion are intended to run until the end of September 2016 and in any case until we see a sustained adjustment in the path of inflation that is consistent with our aim of achieving inflation rates below but close to 2 percent over the medium term."